 Chats with Charlie – Additional Resources

-We recognize that many of you will be working during this week’s Chats with Charlie, and will be unable to watch him live.
+We recognize that many of you will be working during the monthly Chats with Charlie, and will be unable to watch him live.

 We have embedded a copy of his YouTube chat on on this page and on our Visa Bulletin Predictions page so you can watch his presentation whenever it is convenient for you.

-We will also include the highlights of Charlie’s presentation on the same page.
+We will also include the highlights of Charlie’s presentation on this page.

 We look forward to doing this on a monthly basis.